-Laboratory-related activation requirements for each study are established by the Laboratory Center representative and should follow the same review processes as described for the study-specific activation checklist described in Section 11.2, above.
+Laboratory-related activation requirements for each study are established by the LC representative and should follow the same review processes as described for the study-specific activation checklist described in Section 11.2.
 Requirements are outlined on a study-specific template laboratory activation checklist for each study.
-Studies with US and international sites will have separate checklists for each site.
-Template laboratory activation checklists should be developed in parallel with the overall study activation checklist and will be included when sent to the protocol chair and DAIDS MO for sign-off.
+Studies with US and non-US sites will have separate checklists for each site.
+Template laboratory activation checklists developed by the LC with DCLOT, are modified per protocol in a standard fashion, and are distributed following finalization of protocol Version 1.0.